Ariello05/JSOPGUI/project/README.md

 * Python on SQLAlchemy with some ORM inside

 ### DISCLAIMER
-This project was made for practice and it is clearly not finished
+This project was made for practice and never finished

 so take everything with grain on salt.